 There are different types of depressive disorder.
 Below are the two common types of depression.

-Bipolar Disorder is known to cause shifts in the mood, thinking, behavior and energy of the patient.
-They experience extremely high mania and low depressions.
+Bipolar disorder is known to cause swings in mood, thinking, behavior and energy.
+They experience high mania and low depressions cycles.

-The cycles of manic depression last for days, weeks or even months.
+The cycles of manic depression can last for days, weeks, or even months.
 Unlike common mood swings, the mood changes for patients with manic depression are so intense that they interfere with their ability to function normally.

-The symptoms can be subtle and sometimes confusing and thus many suffering are misdiagnosed and they suffer unnecessarily.
-With proper treatment and support they can live a rich fulfilling life.
+The symptoms can be subtle and sometimes confusing.
+With proper treatment and support, they can live a fulfilling life.

-Major Depression is also known as major depressive disorder.
-The persistent feeling of sadness and lack of interest characterize it.
+Major depression is also known as a major depressive disorder.
+The persistent feeling of sadness and lack of interest characterizes it.

-This disorder solely focuses of the lows and negative emotions.
-A mental health professional will make a diagnosis depending on your behavior, feelings and symptoms.
+This disorder solely focuses on the lows and negative emotions.
+A mental health professional will make a diagnosis depending on your behavior, feelings, and symptoms.

-The cause is not known but there are some factors that increase the risk of developing the condition.
-Genes and stress can affect the brain chemistry and hence reduce the ability to maintain mood stability.
+The cause is not known, but some factors increase the risk of developing the condition.
+Stress can affect brain chemistry and hence reduce the ability to maintain stability.